dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 * **AvoidRuntimeDefrag**: YES
   * Fixes UEFI runtime services like date, time, NVRAM, power control, etc
-* **EnableWriteUnprotector**: NO
+* **EnableWriteUnprotector**: YES
-  * This quirk and RebuildAppleMemoryMap can commonly conflict, recommended to enable the latter on newer platforms and disable this entry.
+  * Required to resolve CR0 write protections, else early kernel panics
 * **RebuildAppleMemoryMap**: NO
   * Generates Memory Map compatible with macOS, can break on some laptop OEM firmwares so if you receive early boot failures disable this
 * **SetupVirtualMap**: YES
   * Fixes SetVirtualAddresses calls to virtual addresses
 * **SyncRuntimePermissions**: NO
   * Fixes alignment with MAT tables and required to boot Windows and Linux with MAT tables, also recommended for macOS.
-Mainly relevant for Skylake and newer
+Mainly relevant for Coffee Lake and newer
 :::

 ## DeviceProperties